 The coach is equipped with a dual braking system.
-The front brakes operate from a different air source than the drive and tag axle brakes.
+The front brakes operate from a different air pressure source from the drive and tag axle brakes.
 The dual braking system becomes a modulated emergency system if a pressure drop occurs in the primary brake system.